-If you're a magnolia, camellia, fucshia or rhododendron fan, you will find yourself in paradise at the George Tindale Memorial Gardens in the Dandenong Ranges.
+If you're a magnolia, camellia, fuchsia or rhododendron fan, you will find yourself in paradise at the George Tindale Memorial Gardens in the Dandenong Ranges.

 No matter what season you decide to explore this beautiful patch of land, you will be rewarded with a generous selection of botany not usually cultivated elsewhere.

-There is so much to see here, from the umissable Australian Gardens filled with native flora and fauna, to the Garden Centre when Garden Ambassadors are on hand to help answer your questions and troubleshoot your own home garden - you can even jump on the 23-seater open-air Garden Explorer and take in the view that way.
+There is so much to see here, from the unmissable Australian Gardens filled with native flora and fauna to the Garden Centre when Garden Ambassadors are on hand to help answer your questions and troubleshoot your own home garden - you can even jump on the 23-seater open-air Garden Explorer and take in the view that way.